 Methods

 Fisheries dependent data – We summarized commercial fisheries landings data for each of the three bays from Florida Fish and Wildlife Conservation Commission public database.
-For each bay we summed the landings and trips by county surrounding the bay, and the calculated catch-per-unit effort (CPUE) as annual landings/annual trips.
+For each bay we summed the landings and trips by county surrounding the bay, and then calculated catch-per-unit effort (CPUE) as annual landings/annual trips.

 Reef construction – Reef construction methods across studies were similar and were designed to minimize costs and maximize amount of material deployed.
 Sites were selected for cultch placement based on local knowledge of historic or extant reef locations.
 Cultch material was deployed on site from barges by washing material from barge deck using high pressure hoses at a prescribed density.
 Reef materials were either quarried shell or a “Kentucky” limestone of graded size (often #4, 1.5-3 inches in size) transported on barges via inland and coastal waterway and then “planted” at specific locations.

-Field collections – Similar methods were followed for all projects to estimate live oyster counts and mass of cultch material based on methods used in Florida since the 1980’s (FWC 2021 https://myfwc.com/media/27745/oimmp-v2-ch11.pdf) where divers haphazardly place ¼-m2 (0.5-m on each side) quadrats at selected sites and remove all oysters and cultch material to a “wrist deep” depth and place material in bags.
+Field collections – Similar methods were followed for all projects to estimate live oyster counts and mass of cultch material based on methods used in Florida since the 1980’s (FWC 2021 https://myfwc.com/media/27745/oimmp-v2-ch11.pdf) where divers haphazardly place ¼-m2 (0.5-m on each side) quadrats at selected sites and removed all oysters and cultch material to a “wrist deep” depth and placed the material in bags.
 Once bags are returned to the vessel, they are either processed on site or returned to the lab where counts of live and dead oysters, measurements of shell height, weight of cultch material, and other metrics depending on study were recorded.